scenerystack/community/docs/reference/api/scenery/Pointer.md

 # Pointer

+!!! warning "Under Construction"
+    This documentation is auto-generated, and is a work in progress.
+Please see the source code at [https://github.com/phetsims/scenery/blob/main/js/input/Pointer.ts](https://github.com/phetsims/scenery/blob/main/js/input/Pointer.ts) for the most up-to-date information.

 ## Overview

 A pointer is an abstraction that includes a mouse and touch points (and possibly keys).
 The mouse is a single